 Moisture can do a number on hardwood, so you’d never put it in the bathroom, right?
 You may want to think again.

 A claw-foot tub or custom Jacuzzi bath can look incredible paired with hardwood, and hardwood flooring in the bathroom is far from unheard of.
-In fact, it’s an popular, high end design trend.
-If your bathroom is well ventilated, your hardwood floor is properly finished, and you protect the most damage-susceptible ares like the space in front of the tub or sink with accent rugs or bath mats, your hardwood floor with stay elegant and fresh.
+In fact, it’s an popular, high-end design trend.
+If your bathroom is well-ventilated, your hardwood floor is properly finished, and you protect the most damage-susceptible areas, like the space in front of the tub or sink with accent rugs or bath mats, your hardwood floor will stay elegant and fresh.

 Hardwood Flooring in the Basement

 Homeowners who finish their basements often aren’t sure what to do with the flooring.
 Often, it needs to be laid over concrete, so carpet or laminate are chosen to compensate.

 Enter engineered hardwood!
 It’s real wood, not synthetic, but it’s been bonded to be more stable than traditional hardwood, and this makes it perfect for a moisture-prone finished basement, and it can be successfully installed on top of a hard surface like concrete.
 Give your bonus room just as much elegance as the rooms upstairs with a sophisticated, engineered hardwood floor.
 Friends and family won’t believe they’re on the lowest level!